Feline Pregnancy

 In week 4 her nipples became darker seeming to glow a deeper pink.

-In week 5 I noted a definite change in her shape particularly at her flank which has filled out with this kittens now over half way through their gestation.
-There has also been an awful lot of complaining.
+In week 5 I noted a definite change in her shape particularly at her flank which has filled out with the kittens being by now over half way through their gestation.
+There has definitely been an awful lot of complaining.
 Noodle is frequently meowing in the same way that she does before she makes a visit to her litter tray.
 It's like she is telling me "I have tummy ache - please do something".
-Like us, cats do have a morning sickness equivalent &, although she is not sick I wonder if she might feel nauseous or there is bodily discomfort?
+Like us, cats do have a morning sickness equivalent & although she is not sick, I wonder if she might feel nauseous or there is bodily discomfort?

-At this stage a haired cat will begin to repeatedly lick their nipples to remove the hairs around them readying them for the kittens to find & latch on.
-While this is not necessary for Noodle, there does seem to be more attention & time being paid to grooming there showing that the same physical urges are present even when there is no fur.
+At this stage a furry cat will begin to repeatedly lick their nipples to remove a lot of the hairs surrounding them readying them for the kittens to find & latch on.
+While this stripping is not necessary for Noodle, there does seem to be more attention & time being paid to grooming there showing that the same physical urges are present even when there is no fur.

-I've also noticed that Noodle is also suffering more from blackheads & that there is more sebum being produced around her chin area.
-She is a little prone to having studs in her tail but it's new to have them at the chin so I am guessing this too is a hormonal issue.
+I've also noticed Noodle is also suffering more from blackheads & that there is more sebum being produced around her chin area.
+She is a little prone to having studs in her tail but it's new to have them at the chin so I am guessing this too, like in us humans is a hormonal issue.
 At one point this week there was a painful, raised bump at the base of the tail indicating a blockage or boil but this went away after a day or two without the need for treatment.

 Week 7 - Noodle is affectionate & seeking lots of attention, much more demanding of love & cuddles during the daytime hours than is normal for her.
 I'm guessing that this might be the beginnings of an influx of new hormones in preparation for the kittens, Perhaps these are designed to give her the necessary attachment to her babies that hey will need in order to survive?

 I have read previously of a cat who had happily raised several ducklings when they were given to her at the time of her own litter arriving.
-She accepted these ducklings as her own because just after birth there is a small window of opportunity when the cat's hormones are set her into a "nurture-mode".
-Had she been near to those ducklings at any other time they would have become a snack rather than gathered up to drink milk from her teats!
+She accepted these ducklings as her own because just after birth there is a small window of opportunity when the cat's hormones set her into a "nurture-mode".
+Had she been near to those ducklings at any other time they would very likely have become a welcome snack rather than gathered up to drink milk from her teats alongside her kittens!

 Noodles stools are odd, starting off normal but become soft at the end.
 This is apparently a common symptom in pregnancy & is caused by a harmless protozoan organism called Guardia that normally lives in small numbers the gut causing no problem at all, but that become 'activated' during pregnancy.

-A few days have passed now & her poop is returning to normal - thank goodness as she is really ramping up on the amount of food she is eating.
+A few days passed & her poop returned to normal - thank goodness as she is now really ramping up on the amount of food she is eating.

 There are now less than 2 weeks to go!
 I am watching her tummy hoping to see/feel her kittens move inside of her but so far I haven't seen a thing.